wp-plugins/meta-ographr/readme.txt

 = Is there a good reason to add link elements for thumbnails? =

 Probably not.
 Link elements were a common way to add website thumbnails before Facebook introduced its Open Graph protocol.
 There might be a couple of sites still retrieving thumbnails through link elements, Digg used to be one of them.

+= How can I use new features marked as beta? =
+`
+As beta features can be unstable, they can only be enabled through the plugin's source.
+Open the file `meta-ographr_index.php` and set `OGRAPHR_BETA to `TRUE`.
+Note that with each new version, you have to re-enable this setting.

 == Screenshots ==